rorygrieve/team-topologies-notes/notes.md

 - Best communication between teams is no communication
 - If two teams are communicating more than expected it might be a sign of poor software architecture
   - E.g. inadequate API, missing component, etc
-- If everyone communicates with everyone this will lead to tighly couple monoliths
+- If everyone communicates with everyone this will lead to tightly couple monoliths

 ### Things To Watch Out For
 - Tools
   - Teams that need to collaborate should use the same communication tools
   - Use separate communication tools for teams team that don't need to collaborate (is using different Slack channels for each project an example of this?)
-- Complicated-Subsysteam Teams
+- Complicated-Subsystem Teams
   - Often created when not needed
   - Only really needed in exceptional circumstances
   - Better to have stream aligned teams